 Claims for medical negligence in the course of surgery can fall into various categories.
 These include:

 - Retained surgical instruments claims

 - Surgical error claims

 Cosmetic surgery is becoming a popular choice for people who wish to change part of their appearance or may have to because of an injury or other disfigurement.
 Whatever the reason for cosmetic or plastic surgery, medical negligence can occur.
 If you have suffered because of negligence during a cosmetic surgery procedure, you may be entitled to claim.

 Other Types of Medical Negligence

 Medical or clinical negligence occurs when a person is injured, or their current medical condition deteriorates, because of poor care delivered by a medical professional and when the injuries could have been prevented if the care had been adequate.
 This invovles a wide array of negligence. we have listed some of the most common types of medical negligence.

 What to do if you may have been involved in a medical negligence case

 It is important to act quickly and seek advice if you do think that you or a family member have been the victims of medical negligence.
 Generally, medical negligence cases have a strict two year time limit from the alleged negligence (or two years from the date of knowledge of the alleged negligence) within which cases may be brought.
-In the case of children under eighteen, they have two years to initiate a claim from their eighteenth birthday.
-At HOMS Assist we have over fifty years’ of experience in personal injury claims, including medical negligence claims.
-You can contact one of our experienced advisors who will be happy to assist you.
+In the case of children under eighteen, they have two years to initiate a medical negligence claim from their eighteenth birthday.